decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 // Warnings were encountered during analysis:
 //
+// dist/components/helpers/index.d.ts:5:9 - (ae-forgotten-export) The symbol "buildBox" needs to be exported by the entry point index.d.ts
+// dist/components/helpers/index.d.ts:8:9 - (ae-forgotten-export) The symbol "buildColliderBox" needs to be exported by the entry point index.d.ts
 // dist/engine/component.d.ts:24:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // dist/engine/component.d.ts:37:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // dist/engine/component.d.ts:38:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration